equinor/cc-components/README.md

 ### Project organization

-This project contains nine different apps, all related to Construction and Commission, except Scope Change Request.
+This project contains different apps, all related to Construction and Commission, except Scope Change Request.
 All the code that belongs to the apps can be found in the folders `apps` and `libs`.
 All the apps are located in both `apps` and `libs`.

 Each app in `apps` only contains one file in `src`, main.tsx.
 This is the root-file for the app and contains the minimum of code, and are linked to the corresponding app in `libs`.